Liv-Coder/FlutLock/README.md

 python sign_flutter_app.py --path /path/to/flutter/project --keystore /path/to/existing.keystore --alias upload --build-type appbundle
 ```

+## Development

+### Branching Strategy

+This project follows a simple branching strategy:

+- `main`: Production-ready code.
+All code in this branch should be thoroughly tested and stable.
+- `development`: Active development branch where ongoing work happens.

+When contributing:

+1. Create feature branches from `development`
+2. Submit pull requests to the `development` branch
+3. After testing and review, changes will be merged to `main` for release

+### Continuous Integration

+GitHub Actions workflows are set up to:

+- Run tests for all branches
+- Perform additional deployment steps only on the `main` branch
+- Ensure code quality through linting and testing

 ## License

 MIT License - see the [LICENSE](LICENSE) file for details.